DavidMartinez16/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection: Project Overview

 _It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
-This is a machine learning project that uses some anomaly detection algorithms in order to classigy fraud and normal transactions._
+This is a machine learning project that uses some anomaly detection algorithms in order to classify fraud and normal transactions._

 ## General Information
 * [Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) - The dataset was downloaded in the Kaggle Repository.